 Teaching English Certification

-Interested in Teaching English as a Foreign Language?
-Get funding to take the UA TEFL Certificate Course held each summer.
+Interested in Teaching English abroad?
+Get funding to take the UA TEFL Certificate Course!

 About the Program

-The Teaching English as a Foreign Language (TEFL/TESOL) Certificate Program helps those who wish to teach English.
-The University of Arizona Center for English as a Second Language offers teacher training programs to expand and update English language teaching skills depending on one’s career goals.
+The UA Center for English as a Second Language (CESL) Teaching English as a Foreign Language (TEFL/TESOL) Certificate Program helps those who wish to teach English.
+These teacher training programs are designed to expand and update English language teaching skills depending on one’s career goals.
+The following programs are available:

-The School of Government & Public Policy and the Center for English as a Second Language are proud to offer SGPP students an $800 scholarship toward the UA 100 Hour Summer TEFL Certificate Course.
+The School of Government & Public Policy and the Center for English as a Second Language are proud to offer SGPP students a scholarship of up to $800 toward the UA TEFL Certificate Courses.
 This certification may be of particular interest to students planning careers in international relations or foreign affairs.

 Benefits of TEFL Certification